numerai/numerai-cli/README.md

 All you need is:
 1. AWS (Amazon Web Services) account setup with an API key
-2. A Numer.ai API key
+2. A Numerai API key
 3. Docker setup on your machine
 4. Python3 (your model code doesn't have to use Python3, but this CLI tool needs it)